ecmwf/polytope/readme.md

 | :warning: This project is BETA and will be experimental for the foreseeable future.
 Interfaces and functionality are likely to change.
 DO NOT use this software in any project/software that is operational. |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

-## Before Installation

-#### Git Large File Storage

-Polytope uses Git Large File Storage (LFS) to store its large data files.
-Before installing Polytope, it is thus necessary to install Git LFS locally as well, by following instructions provided [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) for example.

-#### Dependencies

-The Polytope software requires the installation of the eccodes and GDAL libraries.
-It is possible to install both of these dependencies using either a package manager or manually.

 ## Installation

 Install the polytope software with Python 3 (>=3.7) from GitHub directly with the command